zim96/image-processing-basics/README.md

-# image-processing-basics
+# Image Processing Experiments

-Basics of Image Processing including Filtering and Frequency Domain
+I implement various ideas/algorithms to test how it works and understand it's inner-workings.